 Guadalupe Mountains National Park, TX: Exotic Plant Management and Grassland Restoration

 Guadalupe Mountains National Park (GUMO) is situated between El Paso, TX and Carlsbad, MN.
 The Park encompasses a range of ecological features, from lowland shrublands and grasslands and higher elevation conifer forests.
 We are working with GUMO land managers to develop an exotic plant management plan that emphasizes best management practices for use in park operations to prevent the introduction and spread of current and future invasive plants.
 This plan will encompass management with wilderness.
 We are also working with GUMO managers on a grassland restoration plan.
 It is believed that the Salt Basin section of GUMO since European colonization has transitioned from a Chihuahuan Desert grassland to shrubland due to landscape activities, such as grazing livestock.
-We are working with staff to review their current draft plan for restoring degraded grasslands and also to develop grassland ecological restoration research techniques.
+We are working with staff to review their current draft plan for restoring degraded grasslands and also to develop and test grassland ecological restoration research techniques.

 Learn more about Guadalupe Mountains National Park